-Application type Key Policy Considerations The following locations in East Staffordshire are not covered by rural area designations: Burton on Trent parishes (not including Branston) Stretton Outwoods, Rolleston on Dove Tutbury Uttoxeter The village core of Barton Under Needwood If your market housing proposal is for between 5 to 10 dwellings outside any of these areas, then affordable housing Is the site an exception site?
+Application type Key Policy Considerations Is your market housing proposal less than 10 dwellings within the settlement boundary of Burton upon Trent, Uttoxeter and the Strategic Villages?
+Housing mix - please see page 5 Please note that some Neighbourhood Plans may require a particular housing mix Is your market housing proposal more than 10 dwellings within a settlement boundary of Burton upon Trent, Uttoxeter and the Strategic Villages?
+Affordable housing is provided on site and in clusters of no more than 8 dwellings Housing mix - please see page 5 Affordable housing mix Please note that some Neighbourhood Plans may require a particular housing mix 10% of dwellings meet M4(2) standard Is your market housing proposal less than 10 dwellings outside of a settlement boundary of Burton upon Trent, Uttoxeter and the Strategic Villages?
+Is the site an exception site?
 What evidence is being provided?
-Please consult designated rural area mapping to see if your site is within a designated rural area Affordable housing is to be provided on site Housing mix- please see page 5 Affordable housing mix Please note that some Neighbourhood Plans may require a particular housing mix Is your market housing proposal less than 10 dwellings within the settlement boundary of either Burton Upon Trent, Uttoxeter or the Strategic Villages?
-Housing mix - please see page 5 Please note that some Neighbourhood Plans may require a particular housing mix Is your market housing proposal for more than 10 dwellings within the settlement boundary of Burton Upon Trent, Uttoxeter or the Strategic Villages?
-Affordable housing is provided on site and in clusters of no more than 8 dwellings Housing mix - please see page 5 Affordable housing mix Please note that some Neighbourhood Plans may require a particular housing mix 10% of dwellings meet M4(2) standard Is your market housing proposal for more than 10 dwellings outside any settlement boundary?
+Housing mix - please see page 5 Please note that some Neighbourhood Plans may require a particular housing mix Is your market housing proposal more than 10 dwellings outside any settlement boundary?
 Is the site an exception site?
 What evidence is being provided?
-Affordable housing is provided on site and in clusters of no more than 8 dwellings Housing mix - please see page 5 Affordable housing mix Please note that some Neighbourhood Plans may require a particular housing mix 10% of dwellings meet M4(2) standard
+Affordable housing is provided on site and in clusters of no more than 8 dwellings Housing mix - please see page 5 Affordable housing mix Please note that some Neighbourhood Plans may require a particular housing mix 10% of dwellings meet M4(2) standard Does your proposal contain First Homes?
+Is your proposal a First Homes exception site?
+See Chapters 8 and 9 If the site is to be a First Homes Exception site, ensure that the area under consideration is not a Designated Rural Area (Chapter 12)